Hukbalahap

-The Hukbong Bayan Laban sa Hapon (lit.
-'People's Army Against the Japanese'), better known by the acronym Hukbalahap, was a communist guerrilla movement formed by the farmers of Central Luzon.
-They were originally formed to fight the Japanese, but extended their fight into a rebellion against the Philippine government, known as the Hukbalahap Rebellion, in 1946.
-It was put down through a series of reforms and military victories by Defense Secretary, and later President, Ramon Magsaysay.
+The Hukbo ng Bayan Laban sa Hapon (lit.
+'People's Army Against the Japanese'), better known by the abbreviation Hukbalahap, was a Filipino communist guerrilla movement formed by the farmers of Central Luzon.
+They were originally formed to fight the Japanese, but extended their fight into a rebellion against the Philippine government, known as the Hukbalahap rebellion in 1946.
+It was eventually put down through a series of reforms and military victories by Defense Secretary, and later President, Ramon Magsaysay.